 - Molded rubber toes, which the Yellow Boot doesn’t have.

 - EVA midsoles.
-As for the Yellow Boot, Timberland doesn’t specify what kind of a midsole it has.
+As for the Yellow Boot, Timberland doesn’t specify what kind of midsole it has.

 - Rubber outsoles with multidirectional lugs.
 The Yellow Boot has a simpler rubber outsole structure.